matthboers/adventofcode2021/README.md

 Occasionally with C# and Python, if Haskell is giving me too many headaches.

 ## Progress log
 Day 1:  Solved in Rust \
 Day 2:  Solved in Rust \
 Day 3:  Solved in Rust \
 Day 4:  Solved in Haskell \
 Day 5:  Solved in C# / Haskell \
 Day 6:  Solved in Haskell \
 Day 7:  Solved in Haskell \
 Day 8:  Solved in Haskell \
+Day 9:  Solved in C# \
-Day 9: ..
+Day 10: ..